There are so many good gaming laptops available to choose from.

 The GPU: Your Gaming Laptop’s Most Critical Choice

 The GPU is the heart of every gaming laptop; it’s what powers the graphics to display on the screen and thus plays a huge role in how smoothly your games run.
-This is the center of your laptop’s overall performance in gaming, along with other components.
-Picking the right GPU can seal the deal or destroy your gaming experience.

 For the highest settings at 1080 pixels, the RTX 3060 or 3070 is a great pick.